Gradient flows for empirical Bayes in high-dimensional linear models: Experiments

+We then filter down to a subset of $p=1000$ common variants in this locus, restricting to minor allele frequency $>0.01$, and standardize columns of $\X$ to mean 0 and variance $\frac{1}{n}$.
+A plot of pairwise variable correlations (i.e.\ the linkage disequilibrium matrix) in this design $\X$ is depicted in Figure \ref{fig:LD} of the Supplementary Appendices. \end{itemize} We fix the dimension $p=1000$ for all designs.
+For the latter four random designs, we vary the training sample sizes $n \in \{500,2000\}$ corresponding to $n/p=0.5$ and $n/p=2.0$.
+The noise variance $\sigma^2$ is set so that $\beps$ explains 50\% of the variance of $\y$ for the Gaussian prior, and 20\% of the variance of $\y$ for the (more difficult) skew, scale-mixture, and bimodal priors.
+We perform 10 independent trials for each method, using the same sampled design $\X$ and independently sampled $(\btheta,\beps)$ per trial.\\

-\textbf{Experimental setup.} We fix the prior support for all methods to be the grid $b_1,\ldots,b_K$ over $[-3,3]$.
-EBflow is run with $\tau^2$ set as in (\ref{eq:tausqsetting}), and the log-linear step size decay (\ref{eq:loglinearstep}) over 10{,}000 iterations.
-We tested also a preconditioned variant \cite{roberts2002langevin} of EBflow with the $\bvarphi$ update in (\ref{eq:phiupdatereparam}) replaced by
+\textbf{Experimental setup.} EBflow is run with the choice of $\tau^2$ in (\ref{eq:tausqsetting}) and log-linear step size decay (\ref{eq:loglinearstep}) over 10{,}000 iterations.
+We tested also a preconditioned variant of EBflow with the $\bvarphi$ update in (\ref{eq:phiupdatereparam}) replaced by

-fixing $\mathbf{Q}=\X^\top \bSigma^{-1}\X+\tau^{-2}\Id$ as a rough proxy for the Hessian (\ref{eq:hessianposterior}).
+with preconditioner $\mathbf{Q}=\X^\top \bSigma^{-1}\X+\tau^{-2}\Id$ as a proxy for the Hessian (\ref{eq:hessianposterior}).
 Related forms of preconditioning have been suggested, for example, for posterior sampling in logistic regression models in \cite{dalalyan2017theoretical} to accelerate mixing of Langevin dynamics with ill-conditioned designs.
-One may check that this preconditioning corresponds to the original gradient flow (\ref{eq:joint_flow_intro}) with an alternative choice of inner-product on $\R^p$ underlying the Wasserstein-2 geometry.
+One may check that this preconditioning corresponds to the gradient flow (\ref{eq:joint_flow_intro}) with an alternative choice of inner-product on $\R^p$ underlying the Wasserstein-2 geometry.
 Langevin-MCEM and Gibbs-MCEM are run fixing $T_\text{iter}=100$ Monte Carlo iterations between M-step updates, also over 10{,}000 total Monte Carlo iterations.
 CAVI is run for 1000 iterations, as it converges much faster than the MCEM methods.

-We compare prior density estimates and computation time for all methods applied to minimize the negative log-likelihood with a small smoothing spline regularization (\ref{eq:smoothobjective}), fixing $\lambda=0.003$ for the Gaussian prior and $\lambda=0.001$ for the other three priors.
-We report also the achieved marginal log-likelihood for identity design and mean-squared prediction error for random designs, and verify that these are similar with and without smoothness regularization.\\

-\textbf{Results.} Figure \ref{fig:estimates} displays the estimated priors in an illustrative example of the block02corr0.9 design with $n=p=1000$, which highlights some of the main trends across other priors and designs.

-In general, the estimates of EBflow, Langevin-MCEM with large step size $\eta_t^\varphi=1.0$, and Gibbs-MCEM are more accurate than the remaining two methods.
-Preconditioning EBflow can yield more stable estimates, due to faster mixing of the ULA chain.
-Langevin-MCEM at the smaller step size $\eta_t^\varphi=0.1$ suffers from high Monte Carlo variance.
-CAVI produces density estimates that tend to underestimate the prior variance, due to inaccuracy of the variational approximation for this type of design that has strong pairwise correlations between variables.